-Admission to Deaconess Studies ordinarily is contingent on the student’s membership in a congregation of The Lutheran Church—Missouri Synod or of a church body in fellowship with the Synod.
+Admission to Deaconess Studies (M.A. with major in spiritual care plus ministerial formation component leading to certification) ordinarily is contingent on the student’s membership in a congregation of The Lutheran Church—Missouri Synod or of a church body in fellowship with the Synod.
 An applicant is to have been involved actively as a communicant member in a Lutheran congregation for not less than two years prior to enrollment.

 All students admitted to Deaconess Studies must demonstrate entry-level competence in the following areas: Old Testament content, New Testament content, and basic Christian doctrine.
-Competence is demonstrated by passing either the applicable Entry-Level Competence Examinations (ELCEs) by May 31 or the corresponding preparatory courses.
+Competence is demonstrated either by passing the applicable Entry-Level Competence Examinations (ELCEs) with a score of 80 percent or higher by April 30, or by passing the corresponding preparatory courses.
 The Admissions Department will provide information to all applicants regarding administration of the ELCEs.

 The following standards apply to the ECLEs:

-- ELCEs may be taken up to 12 months prior to the date of beginning Deaconess Studies.
+- ELCEs may be taken up to 12 months before the date of beginning Deaconess Studies.

 - A student ordinarily will be afforded as many as three opportunities to pass each ELCE.

-- A student who has passed the Old Testament, New Testament, and Christian Doctrine ELCEs by May 31 may register for one of the biblical language classes in the Summer Quarter; Greek is usually taken first.
+- The Deaconess Studies program does not require Greek or Hebrew.
+However, a student who has passed the Old Testament, New Testament, and Christian Doctrine ELCEs by April 30 may register for one of the biblical language classes in the Summer Quarter at her own expense if she so desires; Greek is usually taken first.

-A student who has not passed the Old Testament, New Testament, and Christian Doctrine ELCEs by May 31 should register for any applicable preseminary courses in the Summer Quarter.
+A student who has not passed the Old Testament, New Testament, and Christian Doctrine ELCEs by April 30 should register for any applicable pre-seminary courses in the Summer Quarter.